You are here

 A (λK)α (λL)β = λα+β A Kα Lβ = λα+β .
 Q

 If α+β = 1, it implies constant returns to scale.
-In such a case, production function is said to be linearly homogeneous of first order.
+In such a case, the production function is said to be linearly homogeneous of first order.

 If α+β > 1, it implies increasing returns to scale.